influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/group-by.md

 ### Data grouped by time may return unexpected timestamps

-Because `GROUP BY time()` intervals use preset round-number time boundaries that are independent of time conditions in the [`WHERE` clause](/influxdb/cloud-dedicated/reference/influxql/where/) results may include timestamps outside of the quried time range.
+Because `GROUP BY time()` intervals use preset round-number time boundaries that are independent of time conditions in the [`WHERE` clause](/influxdb/cloud-dedicated/reference/influxql/where/), results may include timestamps outside of the queried time range.
-Results represent only data with timestamps the specified time range, but output timestamps are determined by by the preset time boundaries.
+Results represent only data with timestamps in the specified time range, but output timestamps are determined by by the preset time boundaries.

-For example, if you group data into 1 hour intervals, but the time range defined in the `WHERE` clause covers only part of a window:
+The following example groups data by 1-hour intervals, but the time range defined in the `WHERE` clause covers only part of a window:

 ```sql